TheExploration/motion-blur-shader/README.md

 Turn off fast render and put it in your shaderspacks folder

-I am aware it removes hit color but tbh the game looks smoother without it (if you are using motion blur you prob want that anyways)
+I am aware it removes hit color but tbh the game looks smoother without it (if you are using motion blur you probably want that anyways)